jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (a) a particular form in which the confirmation or correction must be provided; and (b) a date by which the confirmation or correction must be provided; and (c) whether the confirmation or correction must be verified by the production of original documents or certified copies of original documents or by a statutory declaration.
-(2) Nothing in this section limits or affects the Tax Administration Act 1994 or the Statistics Act 1975.
+(2) Nothing in this section limits or affects the Tax Administration Act 1994 or the Data and Statistics Act 2022.
 (3) The Registrar or a person authorised by the Registrar must consult with the Reserve Bank of New Zealand before exercising any of the powers conferred by subsection (1) if the purpose of exercising the power relates to a company that is a registered bank (within the meaning of section 2 of the Banking (Prudential Supervision) Act 1989).
 (4) A person must not obstruct or hinder the Registrar or a person authorised by the Registrar while exercising a power conferred by subsection (1).
 (5) Any person who—commits an offence and is liable on conviction to the penalty set out in section 373(2).